Nissan Sylphy: Second generation (G11/G15; 2005)

-Post-facelift styling

 Third generation (B17; 2012)

 The third-generation Sylphy was revealed at the 2012 Beijing Auto Show.
 The model is merged with the seventh-generation Sentra to reduce development costs, with several changes to accommodate the taste of Asian customers.

 Fourth generation (B18; 2019)

 The fourth-generation Sylphy was unveiled on 16 April 2019 at the 18th Auto Shanghai.
 It was revealed prior to its Sentra counterpart which was launched for the North American market later that year at the 2019 Los Angeles Auto Show.

+Fifth generation (B19; 2026)

+The fifth-generation Sylphy was unveiled on 11 September 2025 and will be sold in 2026.